What We Do

 - Business Improvement Grants- the BID will match fund renovations t o the exterior of your business up to the sum of £1000.
 Open to all levy payers

-- Swipii loyalty card – financial backing for 20 businesses for a trial 12 month period.
+- We have supported the Swipii loyalty card in the town – financial backing for 20 businesses for a trial 12 month period.
 Aimed at supporting the 20% of loyal customers who contribute 80% to every business revenues

 - Free Training Courses- providing free training will become an increasing benefit of the BID.
 To date, courses in customer service and social media have been provided

 - Improving the look of the town- The vacant shop vinyl window wrapping project plays a part in improving the look of disused properties.
-Further work is planned to improve the ambiance of our town
+Further work is planned to improve the ambiance of our town.
+The BID encourages businesses to invest in the look of their properties vai the Business Improvement Grant scheme.

 - Free advice from approved utility providers with a track record of generating saving for levy payers –